Divock Origi: Early and personal life

+In 2021, the Divock Origi Scholarship was introduced when Origi partnered with the University of Liverpool to provide undergraduate courses to students with financial troubles.
+The scholarship covers tuition fees (£9,250 per year) as well as an annual payment of £3,000 towards living costs.
+Originally, in the 2021-22 academic year, the scholarship was offered to only two students with the prospect to increase the enrolment in the future.

 Club career

 Early career

 Origi began his career playing football at Genk's youth academy where he spent nine years before signing for Lille in May 2010, aged 15, after turning down an approach by Manchester United.

 Lille

 On 24 January 2013, Origi was an unused substitute in Lille's 3–1 away win over Plabennec in a 2012–13 Coupe de France match.
 Nine days later, he scored on his competitive debut for the senior Lille side, coming on as a substitute in the 69th minute for Ronny Rodelin and scoring to bring his side from 1–0 down against Troyes.

 Liverpool

-On 29 July 2014, Premier League club Liverpool announced that they had completed a £10 million transfer for Origi, who signed a five-year contract but was immediately loaned back to Lille for the 2014–15 season.
+On 29 July 2014, Premier League club Liverpool announced that they had completed a £10 million transfer for Origi, who signed a five-year contract, but was immediately loaned back to Lille for the 2014–15 season.

 Loan to Lille

 In his first match back in Lille, Origi scored his first goal of the new Ligue 1 season through a penalty against Caen to secure a 1–0 win for his side.
 This was after he had been brought down in the box by defender Dennis Appiah, who was sent off by the referee towards the 70th minute.

 On 11 December 2014, as Lille lost 0–3 at home to VfL Wolfsburg to be eliminated from the UEFA Europa League group stage, Origi had a penalty saved by Diego Benaglio.
 On 15 March 2015, Origi scored a hat-trick for Lille in a 3–0 league win against Rennes.